auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Pearl once believed as many others that Bayesian rationalism was the highest form of rationality and the basis for all of our reasoning.
 He worked on Bayesian networks and learned their limitations.
 Through decades of research in the field of cause and effect, colleagues, scientists, and mathematicians discovered a proof of "do calculus."
 By applying a cause and effect schema, a model, we can properly account for confounding variables, unknown causes and effects.
 We can bypass needing to intervene (do) on an observational study (seeing) straight to counterfactual reasoning (imagination and understanding).
 We can infer cause and effect from observational studies.
 The key is the causal diagram.

-"They [Bayesian networks] are related to causal diagram in a simple way: a causal diagram is a Bayesian network in which every arrow signifies a direct causal relation, or at least the possibility of one, in the direction of that arrow," page 110, location 1457.
+"They [Bayesian networks] are related to causal diagrams in a simple way: a causal diagram is a Bayesian network in which every arrow signifies a direct causal relation, or at least the possibility of one, in the direction of that arrow," page 110, location 1457.

 One example is _does smoking cause lung cancer?_ Here we have an important health question which we should establish a cause and effect relationship for.